leor-c/Simulus/README.md

 To run in headless mode, execute `export MUJOCO_GL='osmesa'` in the Docker container's terminal before launching the training script.

 ## 🏗️ Setup
+- We highly recommend using Docker for setting up the environment, as described above.
+- If you wish to set up the environment manually without Docker, we recommend following the steps in the `Dockerfile`.
   - Python 3.10
   - Install [PyTorch](https://pytorch.org/get-started/locally/) (torch and torchvision).
 Code developed with several versions of Pytorch, with the latest being torch==2.4.1, but should work with other recent version.
   - Install [other dependencies](requirements.txt): `pip install -r requirements.txt`
 - Warning: Atari ROMs will be downloaded with the dependencies, which means that you acknowledge that you have the license to use them.

 ## 🏋️ Launch a Training Run